schorlton/REUSE/README.md

 -Optionally filter k-mers from the reference that match to a target dataset so as to reduce false positive filtering.
 For example, filter all viral k-mers from the human genome so as not to filter reads originating from viruses in the sample.

+-The database may be generated with alternative k-mer counters such as Jellyfish or KAnalyze as documented below.
+The advantages of reuse-build are that it is faster and more memory efficient, as it does not count k-mers, and it can mask k-mers.

 ### Usage:
 reuse-build [options] <reference_in> <index>